-We work hand-in-hand with communities in rural Ghana to enable children, their families and communities to end poverty.
+We work together with community leaders in rural Ghana to enable children, families and communities to end poverty.

 As the outbreak of COVID-19 continues to grow in Ghana, GHEI is deeply concerned about the impact it could have on vulnerable communities in rural areas of the country.
 COVID-19 poses an imminent threat to populations who have inadequate access to health services, have limited capacities and opportunities to cope and adapt, and have limited or no access to technologies.
 Moreover, the outbreak has the potential to erode development gains made over the years.